modin-project/unidist/docs/installation.rst

-  pip install unidist[all] # Install unidist with dependencies for all the backends pip install unidist[dask] # Install unidist with dependencies for Dask backend pip install unidist[mpi] # Install unidist with dependencies for MPI backend pip install unidist[ray] # Install unidist with dependencies for Multiprocessing and sequential Python backends
+  pip install unidist[all] # Install unidist with dependencies for all the backends pip install unidist[dask] # Install unidist with dependencies for Dask backend pip install unidist[mpi] # Install unidist with dependencies for MPI backend pip install unidist[ray] # Install unidist with dependencies for Ray backend

 unidist automatically detects which execution backends are installed and uses that for scheduling computation!